CenturyLinkCloud/PublicKB/Cloud Application Manager/Managed Services/getting-started-with-cam-integration-guide.md

 ### Pass Application Values to Managed Application Box

-Learn how to pass values to the Managed Application script box for making your application available for support by CenturyLink.
+Learn how to pass values to the Managed Application script box for making your application available for support by Lumen.

 First, I should point out the lifecycle events of a Managed Application.
 When a Managed Application is deployed, the Make Managed process will be triggered and executed on the compute prior to your application script box.
 It is during your script box execution that the Managed Application script box will execute at both the **pre_start** and **start** lifecycle events.
 The **pre_start** is simply detecting whether or not the Make Managed process for the compute was successful prior to moving forward.
 If it had failed silently for some reason, the script box will be halted here.